-March 17th was already a date of note in my calendar, it was the date that my father’s mother passed away.
-Other circumstances intertwined with this sad event and probably secured the fledgling application that became Kobas.
+March 17th was already a date of note in my calendar as my wife is Irish and it was the date my father’s mother passed away.
+Other circumstances that intertwined with these happy / sad events probably secured the fledgling application that became Kobas.
 That is a story for another time, but the date now has another annual reminder set for me, it just reads “The Hardest Day”.
 The details of what happened that day are as fresh in my mind now, some 5+ months (which feel like years) later, as they were while I was living them, and they still seem just as surreal.

 This was the culmination of the growing crisis around Covid-19 and actually marked the low point for me personally, Kobas as a company and probably a lot of the sector.
 More bad news was certainly still to follow with clients shutting for good, friends being laid off and Liverpool being potentially robbed of a Premier League title they richly deserved, but at no point had I felt as low as I did around 12:30pm on that fateful Tuesday.
 Everyone knew something was about to break, you could feel the sense of uncertainty in the people you spoke to and places you went, as though the country was braced, but didn’t know what for.